empa-scientific-it/openbis/docs/user-documentation/advance-features/excel-import-service.md

 ## Entity Types Definitions

-All entity types can be created*.* There are differences due to the nature of the defined elements themselves.
+All entity types can be created.
+There are differences due to the nature of the defined elements themselves.

 ### Vocabulary and Vocabulary Term